 *‘Best Lyrics for a Most Wanted Song’ award at the Christian Community’s 2011 Most Wanted Contemporary Gospel Music Awards held in February.

-‘Mercy (But for Your Mercy)’ is the first single off Cwesi highly anticipated ‘Mercy Project’ album which has been finally scheduled for release Spetember this year, 2012.
-The second official single off the Mercy Project’ album is ‘God Dey Bless Me (Speak Those Things).
-‘God Dey Bless Me’, released early 2012, became an instant hit online and is currently receiving heavy rotation on radio all over Africa, in UK and US and breaking grounds onto secular radio and TV shows as well.
+‘Mercy (But for Your Mercy)’ is the first single off Cwesi highly anticipated ‘Mercy Project’ album which has been finally scheduled for release in September this year, 2012.
+The second official single off the Mercy Project album is ‘God Dey Bless Me (Speak Those Things).
+‘God Dey Bless Me’, released in early 2012, became an instant hit online and is currently receiving heavy rotation on the radio all over Africa, in UK and US, and breaking ground onto secular radio and TV shows as well.
 The video for the hit song has just been released and already rave reviews are pouring in from all over the world tagging it as one of the overall best gospel music videos to have come from Africa.
-The song and video has propelled Cwesi to receive three prestigious nominations (Song of the Year, Video of the Year & Artiste of the Year West Africa) at the 2012 Africa Gospel Music Awards during Winning the Video of the Year Category.
+The song and video has propelled Cwesi to receive three prestigious nominations (Song of the Year, Video of the Year & Artiste of the Year West Africa) at the 2012 Africa Gospel Music Awards Winning the Video of the Year Category.

 With the amazing feats chalked by two prelude singles off an upcoming album and fans’ growing anticipation for the album release, Cwesi says, ‘… the stage cannot be better laid for the official launch and release of my highly anointed, inspiring and creative ‘Mercy Project’ album in September 2012.
 The Lord has something great for everyone so keep your fingers crossed.